hueristiq/xstream/README.md

 ## Contributing

-[Issues](https://github.com/hueristiq/xtee/issues) and [Pull Requests](https://github.com/hueristiq/xtee/pulls) are welcome! **Check out the [contribution guidelines.](https://github.com/hueristiq/xtee/blob/master/CONTRIBUTING.md)**
+We welcome contributions!
+Feel free to submit [Pull Requests](https://github.com/hueristiq/xtee/pulls) or report [Issues](https://github.com/hueristiq/xtee/issues).
+For more details, check out the [contribution guidelines](https://github.com/hueristiq/xtee/blob/master/CONTRIBUTING.md).

 ## Licensing

-This utility is distributed under the [MIT license](https://github.com/hueristiq/xtee/blob/master/LICENSE).
+This utility is licensed under the [MIT license](https://opensource.org/license/mit).
+You are free to use, modify, and distribute it, as long as you follow the terms of the license.
+You can find the full license text in the repository - [Full MIT license text](https://github.com/hueristiq/xtee/blob/master/LICENSE).

 ## Credits

-Many thanks to the amazing [contributors](https://github.com/hueristiq/xtee/graphs/contributors):
+### Contributors

+A huge thanks to all the contributors who have helped make `xtee` what it is today!

 [![contributors](https://contrib.rocks/image?repo=hueristiq/xtee&max=500)](https://github.com/hueristiq/xtee/graphs/contributors)

-...do also check out the below similar projects that may fit in your workflow:
+### Similar Projects

+If you're interested in more utilities like this, check out:

 [tomnomnom/anew](https://github.com/tomnomnom/anew) ◇ [rwese/anew](https://github.com/rwese/anew) ◇ tee (coreutils) ◇ sponge (moreutils)